Click on the research project title to learn more:

 Read more about Evaluation of Landowner Incentives Program (LIP).

-Read more about Impact of White Perch on Walleye.
+Read more about Influence of Trout Stocking on Tier I/II Fishes.

 2. Apply and adapt the current ecological network analysis approach to predict movement, likelihood of introduction, and establishment of aquatic invasive species.

 Read more about Merging Social and Ecological Network Models.

 Missouri River Mitigation: Implementation of Amphibian Monitoring and Adaptive Management for Wetland Restoration EvaluationIn 2008 a multi-institutional project funded by the U.S. Army Corps of Engineers was initiated in four states (Kansas, Missouri, Iowa, and Nebraska).
 The main goal of the project is to assess the success of previously restored wetlands and to create wetland restoration guidelines for future use.